Animals Like Gazelles

 Scientific Name: Ourebi ourebi

-Quick Summary: A tiny antelope with characteristics similar to gazelles
+Quick Summary: A tiny antelope with characteristics similar to the animals like gazelles

 Only one species of tiny antelope is known as the oribi.
 This animal is known as the tiniest ruminant by many biologists.
 It resembles the gazelle more than any other species of antelope, possibly.